Human Resources Administrative Practice Manual

 - How can I donate leave?

-- During Open Enrollment, simply complete the Leave Donation form and send it to Human Resources for processing.
+- During Open Enrollment complete the Shared Leave Donation form and send it to Human Resources for processing.